 It does not have optical stabilization.

-Now on the A6500 with this thing obviously is amazing, and the camera does an excellent job of compensating for those small shakes and jitters.
+Now the A6500 with this thing is fantastic, and the camera does an excellent job of compensating for those small shakes and jitters.

-At times, it’s nice to have a lens with that tactile mechanical focus feel when you are in the mood to switch over from autofocus to manual focus with this lens; however, I was shooting with autofocus on about 95% of the time anyway.
+At times, it’s nice to have a lens with that tactile mechanical focus feel when you are in the mood to switch over from autofocus to manual focus with this lens.

 The third thing is this is a full-frame lens, so, in theory, you’re not getting the best optical performance.